New course launching September 2022, applications open this September.

 This course will run from September 2022 subject to a successful validation.
-As part of the validation process we are seeking accreditation from Social Work England the professional regulatory body.
+As part of the validation process we are seeking approval from Social Work England, the regulator for social workers in England.
 On completion of this programme of study graduates will be eligible to apply for registration with Social Work England as a Social Worker.

 Social work is a complex and rewarding career, working with the most vulnerable members of society seeking to improve lives and protect from harm.
 You will learn from ‘experts through experience’, academics from multi-disciplinary backgrounds and social work practitioners.
 This programme will equip you with core skills required to confidently embark on your career as a social worker working with children, families and adults.

 This programme will help you understand the causes of vulnerability and need, and develop your skills in working with people throughout their life course.
 The programme is being developed in partnership with ‘experts through experience’ who will ensure that the service user and carer voice is central to your learning.

 As critical thinkers you will be encouraged and supported to explore and understand key issues impacting on rights, needs and independence.
 Your practice placements will provide opportunities to test out your knowledge and skills and develop new skills working directly with service users, carers and social care organisations.